phch/e2c/README.md

-# E to C Translator #
-Java program that translates E programs to their semantically equivalent C programs.
+This is a Java program that translates E programs to their semantically equivalent C programs.

 The general approach is to perform this translation in one pass, which means syntactic analysis, semantic analysis, and code generation are all performed in one pass.